The Banshees of Inisherin Film Review: It’s Not Me, It’s You

 At the helm, McDonagh keeps the reins on Banshees so that it never loses focus.
 His script is as sharp and witty as one would expect, and the rugged, baren beauty of the Emerald Isle is on fine display from cinematographer Ben Davis.
 It’s a film that delivers on the comedy, but also has a much more poignant message at its core, a common theme within McDonagh’s work.
 The Banshees of Inisherin is a black comedy with a not-so-black heart, a moving fable about the prides of men, the gap a friendship can leave in our lives and the rocky road to getting a little peace and quiet once in a while.

-The Banshees of Inisherin premiered at the 2022 Venice Film Festival on September 5, 2022, and will be released globally in theaters on October 21.
+The Banshees of Inisherin premiered at the 2022 Venice Film Festival on September 5, 2022, and was released globally in theaters on October 21.

 READ ALSO